shuichiro-endo/writeup/hackmyvm/logan/README.md

 ![](./img/web_03.png)

 I could not find useful information from the website.
-So, I tried to find a subdomain.
+So, I tried finding a subdomain.
 - wfuzz
 ```
 ┌──(kali㉿kali)-[~/hackmyvm/logan]